tomaszn/docker-yara/README.md

 Send bug reports and suggestions to: vmalvarez@virustotal.com.
 ```

-Add the following to your bash or zsh profile
+Add the following to your bash or zsh profile to simply run "yara" command:

 ```bash
 alias yara='docker run -it --rm -v $(pwd):/malware:ro ghcr.io/tomaszn/docker-yara:4 $@'